Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: General set up and proof of Theorem

-Then $\beta_c<\infty$. \end{prop} The proof of Proposition~\ref{thmInfinite} is given below and is in part based on \cite[Theorem 1(i)]{DCGT2019}.
-Condition \eqref{eqInfinite} can be seen as a version of \cite[Eq.
-(8)]{DCGT2019}.
-Note that \eqref{eqInfinite} is a slightly more technical assumption then the limit condition required in Theorem~\ref{thm:main_thm}(a).
-It precisely quantifies the order of the probability that certain long edges are not present in the graph we need for our proof to work.
-However, it is straightforward to deduce that \eqref{eqInfinite} is satisfied whenever
+The proof of Proposition~\ref{thmInfinite} is given in Section~\ref{secInfiniteComponent} and follows a strategy similar to that of the proof of \cite[Theorem~1(i)]{DCGT2019}.
+Condition \eqref{eqInfinite} can be seen as a generalised version of \cite[Equation~(8)]{DCGT2019} and precisely quantifies the order of the probability that certain long edges are absent in the graph that we need for our proof to work.
+The analogous result for the non-existence of an infinite component is given next.